Vo Rogue Plate

 Vo Rogue Plate is a registered Brisbane Racing Club Group 3 Thoroughbred horse race for three-year-olds run at set weights over a distance of 1350 metres at Doomben Racecourse, Brisbane, Queensland, Australia in late December or early January.
-Total prizemoney is A$300,000.

 History

 Name

 The race is named after Champion Queensland Racing Hall of Fame inductee, Vo Rogue, who was known for his front running style.